 There’s a big difference between eating cheese and cheese tasting.
-To be clear, we believe in enjoying the majesty of cheese in whatever way you like—but in order to appreciate the full spectrum of sensory experiences a cheese can offer you, you must train in the art of cheese tasting.
+To be clear, we believe in enjoying the majesty of cheese in whatever way you like — but in order to appreciate the full spectrum of sensory experiences a cheese can offer, you must train in the art of cheese tasting.
 Picture yourself as a sommelier of cheese.

-Every cheese has its own personality and no two cheeses are alike--even among the same variety.
-An aged cheddar from Cedar Grove Cheese can be delightfully different from an aged cheddar made by Hook’s Cheese Company, despite both originating from the same family of cheese and both hailing from Wisconsin.
+Every cheese has its own personality, and no two cheeses are alike - even among the same variety.
+An aged cheddar from Cedar Grove Cheese can be delightfully different from an aged cheddar made by Hook’s Cheese Company, despite the fact that both belong to the same family of cheese and both hail from Wisconsin.

 If all of this sounds intimidating, that’s ok!
 Your local cheesemonger can help you navigate this new and exciting world of cheese with expert advice on proper cheese tasting.